 Victims said they saw stolen goods on sale in a store just outside the main Alpha Yaha military camp and that army personnel had been seen driving seized vehicles round Conakry.

 “I was in my pharmacy when 10 Red Berets burst into the place saying they wanted to check if the medicines in my pharmacy were fake.
-They pretended to look at the medicines, but then went straight for the small safe,” said a businessman.

 The Guinean said the soldiers stole $10 000, bundled him into a car and then dumped him a few kilometres down the road.